 And aside from those who like to be mean for the fun of it, there is a growing movement of those who like to attack based on the 'I am better than you' or 'my uke is better than yours'.
 This is something I've seen a lot in the guitar community, but guess what?
-It's there with ukes too.
+It's there with ukes too!

 So in summary, if you spend any time discussing the instrument with other 'fans' then you are sure enough going to come across those encounters that fly directly in the face of this concept that the 'uke community is the friendliest in the world'.
 So why do people keep saying everything is sweetness and light?

 Offline, are things the same?
 Well, it is difficult for me to comment, but if you tell me that your uke group has never had a disagreement to the point of somebody being upset I would be extremely surprised.
 It's natural, and that damned four string box of tricks you have chosen to play is neither to blame, nor is it going to make you a nice person overnight.
 The person does that.
 Clubs and groups of all kinds have nasty elements, and the uke world is no different.